 Staffordshire Hoard at Birmingham Museum and Art Gallery

-There is a permanent display of items from the Staffordshire Hoard at Birmingham Museum and Art Gallery.
+A gallery uncovering the fascinating story of the Staffordshire Hoard is open at Birmingham Museum & Art Gallery.

-Conservation of the Hoard is taking place at Birmingham Museums and Art Gallery.
 Due to conservation work, research work and occasional photography and filming days we cannot guarantee which objects will be on display in the gallery.
-If you would like to check before your visit please phone: 0121 303 1966 or email: firstname.lastname@example.org
+If you would like to check before your visit please phone: 0121 348 8007 or email: BMAG.Enquiries@birminghammuseums.org.uk

 How to book your ticket